 Getting married can lead to a lot of changes.
 Before you tie the knot, make sure you understand how this decision will affect your disability benefits.

 Are you disabled?
 If so, let the experienced attorneys at Armstrong & Vaught, P.L.C. help you secure the benefits you deserve.
 We work closely with our clients throughout the application process to ensure they are awarded benefits as quickly as possible.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.